Dan J. Harkey

 Example: During the 2008 financial crisis, subprime borrowers with poor credit histories defaulted in large numbers, triggering a wave of foreclosures and bank failures.

-2. Interest Rate Risk: Coming Payment Shock
+.
+Interest Rate Risk: Coming Payment Shock

 3. Debt-to-Income (DTI) Ratio Risk

-Example: A borrower earning $6,000/month with $2,400 in debt has a 40% DTI.
+Example: A Borrower earning $6,000/month with $2,400 in debt has a 40% DTI.
 If lender limits are 36%, they may need to reduce debt or risk denial.

-4. Property Valuation Risk
+4 Property Valuation Risk

 If the property appraisal comes in lower than the purchase price, financing gaps arise.

-Example: A buyer agrees to $400,000, but the appraisal is $380,000.
-The borrower must cover the $20,000 shortfall or risk losing the deal.
+Example: A buyer agrees to $400,000, but the appraisal comes in at $380,000.
+The Borrower must cover the $20,000 shortfall or risk losing the deal.

 5. Mortgage Insurance Cost Risk